ViewComfy/ViewComfy/README.md

 ```

 ### Detailed installation guide
-For a  more detailed guide on how to set up ViewMode and share your app with ngrok you can refer to our blog: <https://www.viewcomfy.com/blog/turn-a-comfyui-workflow-into-an-app>
+For a  more detailed guide on how to set up ViewMode and share your app with ngrok you can refer to [our blog](https://www.viewcomfy.com/blog/turn-a-comfyui-workflow-into-an-app).

 ## Deployment